cloudquery/cloudquery/website/pages/blog/auditing-service-account-keys-with-cloudquery.md

 It is probably tempting to store your Service Account Keys in a Key or Secret Management system such as AWS Secret Manager, GCP Secrets Manager, Azure KeyVault, or Hashicorp Vault.
-These systems allow secure desimination of secret material to services or users.
+These systems allow secure dissemination of secret material to services or users.

-However, this approach is also fraught with perile.
+However, this approach is also fraught with peril.

 Although secret managers allow secure storage, once the secret material leaves the storage system, the security of the secret material is reliant on the client,